-- Before using this utility, rename the BIOS file in the removable device into P5G41TMU.ROM. - The BIOS file in the support DVD may not be the latest version.
+- Before using this utility, rename the BIOS file in the removable device into P5G4TML3.ROM. - The BIOS file in the support DVD may not be the latest version.
 Download the latest BIOS file from the ASUS website at www.asus.com. - The removable devices that ASUS CrashFree BIOS support vary with motherboard models.
-For motherboards without the floppy connector, prepare a USB flash disk before using this utility.
+Prepare a USB flash disk before using this utility.